HiddenStage/divide-docs/docs/docs_android.md

 BackendUser.loginInBackground(username, password);
 ```

-We'll be changing the login calls to a consistant name in the next release :)
+**Note:** We'll be changing the login calls to a consistant name in the next release :)

 ##### Logging out